 The Day Phil Lynott Died

-Prior to Lizzy, Lynott -- who was born to a Brazilian father and an Irish mother in 1949 -- had been in a series of regional bands including Skid Row and Orphanage.
+Born to a Brazilian father and an Irish mother in 1949, Lynott had been in a series of regional bands before Thin Lizzy, including Skid Row and Orphanage.
 Lizzy began in 1970 with Eric Bell on guitar and Brian Downey on drums.
-Guitarists Brian Robertson and Gorham arrived a couple of years later, and the classic-era lineup produced "The Boys Are Back in Town" -- which was said to have been a tribute to a loose-knit group of Manchester ne'er-do-wells called the Quality Street Gang, who frequented a bar run by Lynott's mom.
-(He later spotlighted one of them in another Lizzy track, "Johnny the Fox Meets Jimmy the Weed.")
+Guitarists Brian Robertson and Gorham arrived a couple of years later, and the classic-era lineup produced "The Boys Are Back in Town."
+(The song was said to have been a tribute to a loose-knit group of Manchester ne'er-do-wells called the Quality Street Gang, who frequented a bar run by Lynott's mom.
+He later spotlighted one of them in another Lizzy track, "Johnny the Fox Meets Jimmy the Weed.")

 When Thin Lizzy split in 1984, Lynott had already released two light-selling solo efforts, 1980's Solo in Soho and 1982's The Philip Lynott Album.
 His solo composition "Yellow Pearl" was used as the theme song for the weekly British television show Top of the Pops from 1981-86, and he also collaborated with Lizzy's Gary Moore on 1979's Parisienne Walkways and 1985's Out in the Fields.
 But Lynott seemed to be slowly slipping into obscurity as that fateful Christmas Day approached in 1985.